-men 50+ and men 60+: 4 riders/3km;

-women 30+: 3 riders/3km.

 Each rider may enter at most one Team Time Trial event.
 These events will be run with one ride per team.
 One or two teams may be run at the same time as decided by USA Cycling.
-For the purposes of restarts and mishaps, the event will be conducted the same as a qualifying round in a team pursuit.

-(f) Team Sprint of 3 laps for three men 30+, men 40+, men 50+ and men 60+ and of two laps for two women 30+, and 45+.
+For the purposes of restarts and mishaps, the event will be conducted the same as a qualifying round in a team pursuit. (f) Team Sprint of 3 laps for three men 30+, men 40+, men 50+ and men 60+ and of two laps for two women 30+, and 45+.
 Each rider may enter at most one Team Sprint event.
 This event may be run as a single ride time trial.
 8G11.
 National Cyclocross Championships shall be conducted for men and women in five-year age groups.
 Different age groups may be run concurrently and scored separately at the discretion of USA Cycling.
-The first row of call ups shall be reserved for riders in the following order: (a) The seven best placed riders returning to the same age class from last year's National Championships.
+Only riders in categories 1-3 are eligible for men's age classes through 54 and for women's age classes through 44.
+The first row of call ups shall be reserved for riders in the following order:

+(a) The seven best placed riders returning to the same age class from last year's National Championships.